Sukankrishnan/MyJavascriptLearning/Learnings/parseInt.md

 Example 2
 --
 When I try to add of two numbers by getting the values, the output would be NaN.
-Because value is undefined and it is a string.
+Because 'value' is undefined and it is a string.

         var total2=number1.value+number2.value;